scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

 On top of all these items, we intend to continue working on the general maintenance of the project, addressing bug reports and performance regressions.
-As a community-driven project, we want to dedicate time reviewing external contributions.
+As a community-driven project, we also want to dedicate time reviewing external contributions.

 ## Involved people